KenichiTakemura/roomba-bot/README.md

 	(Write your command)
 	...
 	Ctrl-D

+	The positions by REPORT are printed after hitting Ctrl-D.

 	If you want to use a file, after you create a command file
 	$ cat <path_to_file> | ./roomba_walk